Linear video editing: Introduction of computerized systems

-A system for editing Quad tape "by hand" was developed by the 1960s.
+A system for editing Quad tape "by hand" was developed in the 1960s.
 It was really just a means of synchronizing the playback of two machines so that the signal of the new shot could be "punched in" with a reasonable chance at success.
-One problem with this and early computer-controlled systems was that the audio track was prone to suffer artifacts (i.e. a short buzzing sound) because the video of the newly recorded shot would record into the side of the audio track.
+One problem with this and early computer-controlled systems was that the audio track was prone to suffer artifacts (i.e., a short buzzing sound) because the video of the newly recorded shot would record into the side of the audio track.
 A commercial solution known as "Buzz Off" was used to minimize this effect.

 For more than a decade, computer-controlled Quad editing systems were the standard post-production tool for television.
 Quad tape involved expensive hardware, time-consuming setup, relatively long rollback times for each edit and showed misalignment as disagreeable "banding" in the video.
-However, it should be mentioned that Quad tape has a better bandwidth than any smaller-format analogue tape, and properly handled could produce a picture indistinguishable from that of a live camera.
+However, it should be mentioned that Quad tape has a better bandwidth than any smaller-format analog tape, and properly handled, it could produce a picture indistinguishable from that of a live camera.

 Further advancement in technology

-When helical scan video recorders became the standard it was no longer possible to physically cut and splice the tape.
-At this point video editing became a process of using two video tape machines, playing back the source tape (or "raw footage") from one machine and copying just the portions desired on to a second tape (the "edit master").
+When helical scan video recorders became the standard, it was no longer possible to physically cut and splice the tape.
+At this point, video editing became a process of using two video tape machines, playing back the source tape (or "raw footage") from one machine, and copying just the portions desired onto a second tape (the "edit master").

 The bulk of linear editing is done simply, with two machines and an edit controller device to control them.
 Many video tape machines are capable of controlling a second machine, eliminating the need for an external editing control device.

 This process is "linear", rather than non-linear editing, as the nature of the tape-to-tape copying requires that all shots be laid out in the final edited order.
-Once a shot is on tape, nothing can be placed ahead of it without overwriting whatever is there already.
+Once a shot is on tape, nothing can be placed ahead of it without overwriting whatever is already there.
 (Such a replacement is sometimes called an "insert edit".)
-If absolutely necessary, material can be dubbed by copying the edited content onto another tape, however as each copy generation degrades the image cumulatively, this is not desirable.
+If absolutely necessary, material can be dubbed by copying the edited content onto another tape; however, as each copy generation degrades the image cumulatively, this is not desirable.

-One drawback of early video editing technique was that it was impractical to produce a rough cut for presentation to an Executive producer.
-Since Executive Producers are never familiar enough with the material to be able to visualise the finished product from inspection of an edit decision list (EDL), they were deprived of the opportunity to voice their opinions at a time when those opinions could be easily acted upon.
+One drawback of early video editing techniques was that it was impractical to produce a rough cut for presentation to an executive producer.
+Since Executive Producers are never familiar enough with the material to be able to visualize the finished product from an inspection of an edit decision list (EDL), they were deprived of the opportunity to voice their opinions at a time when those opinions could be easily acted upon.
 Thus, particularly in documentary television, video was resisted for quite a long time.